-- 1. Understand the MS.NET Framework and its internals. - 2.
-Utilize the basic programming concepts of C#. - 3.
+- 1. Get complete knowledge of MS.NET Framework and its internals. - 2.
+Learn the basic programming concepts using C#. - 3.
 Build strong concepts of OOP's and implement the same in C#. - 4.
-Identify and usage of various libraries in C#. - 5.
-Develop a web applications using C#
+Learn to identify and usage of various libraries in C#. - 5.
+Learn features required to develop a web application.